AmbiqAI/heartkit/docs/tasks/index.md

 ### <span class="sk-h2-span">[Bring-Your-Own-Task (BYOT)](./byot.md)</span>

-[Bring-Your-Own-Task (BYOT)](./byot.md) is a feature that allows users to create custom tasks by extending the [HKTask](../api/tasks/task.md) base class and registering it with the [TaskFactory](../api/tasks/factory.md).
+[Bring-Your-Own-Task (BYOT)](./byot.md) is a feature that allows users to create custom tasks by extending the [HKTask](/heartkit/api/heartkit/tasks/task) base class and registering it with the `TaskFactory`.
 This feature is useful for addressing specific use cases that are not covered by the built-in tasks.

 ## <span class="sk-h2-span">Task Factory</span>

-The task factory, [TaskFactory](../api/tasks/factory.md), provides a convenient way to access the built-in tasks.
+The task factory, `TaskFactory`, provides a convenient way to access the built-in tasks.
 The factory is a thread-safe singleton class that provides a single point of access to the tasks via the tasks' slug names.
 The benefit of using the factory is it allows registering custom tasks that can then be used just like built-in tasks.

 The dataset factory provides the following methods: